News

 Rapid population growth in major cities worldwide has created immense challenges when seeking affordable housing.
 However, excess construction costs can be reduced by employing concrete elements such as slabs, panels, and beams that are reinforced with welded wire mesh (WWM).
 This material consists of electrically welded rods to form a uniformly continuous mesh which has […]

-UBC Civil in the Media – What B.C. could learn from Turkiye earthquake
+UBC Civil in the Media – Learning from Turkiye earthquake

 UBC engineering experts were among a group of researchers that visited Turkey to study the aftermath of its earthquake